Pays you a monthly amount when you can't work due to illness or injury.

 INDEMNITY OR AGREED VALUE?

 Most standard policies are Indemnity policies.
-That is the payout is based on what you earned in the period leading up to the claim, up to the amount of cover you have paid for.
+That payout is based on what you earned in the period leading up to the claim, up to the amount of cover you have paid for.
 This can mean a reduced payout if your income is variable (bonuses, commissions etc) or you took some time off, or were out of work leading up to the claim.
 An alternative is an Agreed Value policy that pays out the agreed amount regardless of what you earned leading up to the claim.
 The insurer will generally do more work to verify what you earn, and the policies are a bit more expensive.
 This is a good solution if your income varies.

 You can generally choose the time between when you are unable to work, and when the policy starts to pay you.
 The longer the period the cheaper the policy.
 If you combine your sick leave, annual leave, long service and Emergency Stash you can get by for maybe 90 days before you need the Insurance payout.
 This can save you significant money in premiums.